infoderm/patients/README.md

 and
 [`@testing-library/user-event`](https://github.com/testing-library/user-event).

-> :warning: Code coverage is currently both incomplete and broken most probably
+> :warning: Code coverage currently includes some of the test files.
+Waiting
-> due to a TypeScript/Istanbul incompatibility.
+> for a solution where one can list coverage for source and test files
+> separately.

 In what follows, `dev` refers to the development machine, and `prod` refers to the production machine.